luckenbach/appgate-conkolla/README.md

 Conkolla is a HTTP API Gateway (aka proxy) for interacting with the AppGate API.
 The name is a portmanteau for `Controller` and `kolla`, translated from a discovered rune stone in Gothenburg in Sweden meaning: "to look at the controller".

 # History
-While we, the Customer Reliability Team, has been working with various integrations projects which involved APpGate API we learned that a tool would be handy to rapid prototyping.
-Eventually this tool became more feature rich and and we start to believe this will also be a useful tool for anyone working with AppGate SDP integrations.
+While we, the Customer Reliability Team, have been working with various integration projects which involved AppGate API, we learned that a tool would be handy to rapid prototyping.
+Eventually "the tool" became more feature rich and we started to believe it is useful for anyone working with AppGate SDP integrations.

 From an educational standpoint, conkolla allows you to:

 * Discover the API against a real system.
-* Allows you to model or craft API requests and proper responses.
+* Model or craft API requests and work with real responses.
 * Let's you retrieve tokens when you have not yet covered the auth process in your script.
 * Can be used as a API gateway connecting to many AppGate controllers at the same time.
 * Gives you discovery with a Web based UI.
 * Gives you all the scripting flexibility to use the http rest API (JSON).
-* Simply administrate your AppGate through it.
+* Administrate your AppGate.
+* and many more....

 The AppGate API can be learned and discovered in different ways.
-One of the common ways is to use the developer tools in a web browser while browsing through the AppGate admin UI, or use existing API gatway or API mocker such as postman or prism.
+One of the common ways is to use the developer tools in a web browser while browsing through the AppGate admin UI, or use existing API Gateway or API Mocker such as postman or prism.
-However, here you get another option to choose from.
+However, with conkolla you get another option to choose from.

 # Quick start